artetxem/vecmap/README.md

 Mikel Artetxe, Gorka Labaka, and Eneko Agirre.
 2016. **Learning principled bilingual mappings of word embeddings while preserving monolingual invariance**.
 In *Proceedings of the 2016 Conference on Empirical Methods in Natural Language Processing (EMNLP 2016)*.

-The package includes the tools necessary to project embeddings from one language into another as described in the paper, evaluation tools for word analogy and word translation induction, and a script to reproduce the results reported there.
+The package includes the tools necessary to map embeddings from one language into another as described in the paper, evaluation tools for word analogy and word translation induction, and a script to reproduce the results reported there.

 If you use this software for academic research, please cite the paper in question:
 ```